irapha/in_rotation/README.md

 Follow my [In Rotation](https://open.spotify.com/user/iraphas/playlist/3mPWxEIv08fdHtVrd2gMDr?si=mgkyPDmuSWicnHtQJQTw6g).

+## Using the Playlist
+- every day, the playlist is updated.
+- never manually add songs.
+- add songs by (removing and re)adding to your music.
+- remove songs as you wish. removed songs will remain out as long as they're not _the most recently added_ song.

 ## Set up
 Clone this repo, do `pip install spotipy`, and `cp secret.py.example secret.py`.
 Then follow instructions in `secret.py` to fill out the necessary